-Arborist - A person holding an active license as defined in Section 23-61a of the Connecticut General Statutes (C.G.S. sec.
-23-61a).
+Arborist - A person holding an active license as defined in Section 23-61a of the Connecticut General Statutes.

-Defect - Visible sign that a tree or part of a tree is dead, failing or appears likely to fail, including any structural weakness or deformity in the tree's branches, stem, or root system.
+Defect - Visible sign that a tree or part of a tree is failing or has the potential to fail, including any structural weakness or deformity in the tree's branches, stem, or root system.